 Treating Cavities and Infection with a Biomimetic Approach

 Before placing a dental restoration, decay must first be removed to prevent bacteria from spreading.
-In order to keep the natural tooth as strong as possible, Dr. Bailey works meticulously to only remove the damaged portion.
+In order to keep the natural tooth as strong as possible, our dentist works meticulously to only remove the damaged portion.
 Next, any cracks in the tooth are sealed.
 Precise amounts of biocompatible dental material are then placed to reconstruct the tooth layer by layer.
-This allows the restoration to flex in the same manner that a natural tooth does.
+This allows the restoration to function in the same manner that a natural tooth does.

 In conventional restorative dentistry, when the cavity gets too close to the nerve of the tooth, a root canal is performed.
 However, with Biomimetic Dentistry, the process is slow and meticulous, and worthwhile.
 The end result: the tooth is saved and root canal therapy is often not needed.
 Only the decay is removed from the tooth and the healthy tissue is untouched.

 This group of professionals is absolutely off the charts incredible.
 Dr. Bailey has managed to create a team of genuinely caring, professional and knowledgable people.
 I am never nervous or scared to go to the dentisit anymore!
 They are ALL very calming and friendly.
 Dr. Bailey and Caroline together make me feel supported and safe.
 I love this place!!!!View On Google